Last Updated on

-#5: You are Not Supplementing Correctly
+#5: You Are Not Supplementing Correctly

-With more than $30 billion revenue gained with supplements every year, you might be one of those people who want to buy every possible supplement to “boost” your performance.
+With more than $30 billion in revenue gained with supplements every year, you might be one of those people who want to buy every possible supplement to “boost” your performance.
 But if you are not supplementing correctly, your efforts will definitely be wasted.

 Keep in mind that most supplements are designed to support your lifestyle, and won’t be able to turn you into a muscle model in one day.

 Supplement only what you need to and make sure that it forms part of your overall healthy, fit lifestyle.